SaierLaboratory/TCDBtools/manuals/getDomainTopology.md

 ## Summary
 This program characterizes the Pfam domain composition of a TCDB family.
-It first runs HMMSCAN on every protein sequence.
-If not all proteins in the family have a direct hit with a Pfam domain, the fragments of the sequences with direct hits are extracted and aligned to the sequences without direct hits using the Smith-Waterman algorithm as implemented in SSEARCH.
+It first runs _HMMSCAN_ on every protein sequence against [Pfam](https://pfam.xfam.org/).
+If not all proteins in the family have a direct hit with a Pfam domain, the fragments of the sequences with direct hits are extracted and aligned to the sequences without direct hits using the Smith-Waterman algorithm as implemented in [_SSEARCH_](https://fasta.bioch.virginia.edu/fasta_www2/fasta_down.shtml).
 This is equivalent to projecting the domains of sequences with direct PFAM hits onto sequences without Pfam hits.
 The expectation is that all sequences in a family should share at least one domain or have domains that belong to the same Pfam clan.
 This can further be used to relate families based on the overlap of shared domains.

 ## How to cite this program
 The rational for this program was published in two of our publications: